nokia/CPU-Pooler/README.md

 ### CPU pools

-CPU pools are configured with a configMap named cpu-dp-configmap.
+CPU pools are configured with a configMap named cpu-pooler-configmap.
 The schema of configMap is as follows:
 ```
 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: cpu-dp-configmap
+  name: cpu-pooler-configmap
 data:
   poolconfig.yaml: |
     resourceBaseName: <name>